 The original church from the thirteenth century consisted of a rectangular nave and a non-externally separated chancel.
 In the first half of the 16th century, the building was extended to the east, and then enlarged with an equal length, but slightly narrower, measuring 25.1 x 5.6 meters, and a two-story porch added to the western part of the southern aisle.
 Then, in 1534, a 3.4 x 3.8 meters four-sided tower was added on the west side of the northern nave.
 It is reinforced with buttresses in the corners, has a decorative crenellation and a crown in the form of four pinnacles.
 Inside the church the nave from the presbytery is separated by magnificent, late medieval, carved rood screens.
-Each of them has the width of two spans, and the southern one has the upper part.
+Each of them has the width of two bays and the southern one has the upper part.
 In the church has also survived the 16th century timber roof truss.